stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

       in PixelRGB8 r g b
 ```

-The `extent` function returns shape of given array.
-We represent images as
+The `extent` function returns the shape of given array.
+We represent images
-two-dimentional matrix of three-tuples holding components of pixel's color:
+as two-dimensional matrix of three-tuples holding components of pixel's
-`Array D DIM2 RGB8` and `Array U DIM2 RGB8` where `DIM2` is just built-in
+color: `Array D DIM2 RGB8` and `Array U DIM2 RGB8` where `DIM2` is just
-alias for `Z :.
+built-in alias for `Z :.
 Int :.
 Int`.

 ## Image rotation revisited

-Let's re-write code that rotates an image with Repa and see if it's worth
+Let's re-write the code that rotates an image with Repa and see if it's
-it.
+worth it.
 To use Repa we need to compile our code with the following flags:

 * `-Odph`
 * `-rtsopts`